Welcome to ED

 Safety and security

-Your safety and security is of great importance to us.
-If you see any behaviour that you are concerned about, or you feel may impact on you or your child’s safety, please contact a staff member or PCH Security on 6457 1399 immediately.
+Your safety and security are of great importance to us.
+If you see any behaviour that you are concerned about, or you feel may impact on you or your child’s safety, please contact a staff member or PCH Security on 6456 3003 immediately.

 Zero tolerance for abuse